 Swiss chef Willy Diggelmann (yes, that’s his real name) has another collection of restaurants in Panama City.
 Most are far less compelling than the HRG restaurants but there is one stand out.
 Pomodoro Ristorante Italiano delivers delicious Italian food (including homemade pastas) in a garden setting for a budget price.
 You can get a big plate of very good pasta for around US$6.
 We did that repeatedly.

-Hotels in Panama City
+Where to sleep in Panama City

-While business class hotels and multi national chains are the dominant hotel options in Panama City, there are also quite a few hostals for the budget traveler.
+While business class hotels and multi-national chains are the dominant hotel options in Panama City, there are also quite a few hostals for the budget traveler.

 For our money, Hostal Amador Familiar is the best budget hotel in Panama and we should know.
 We spent a total of more than 50 nights in this place over our many trips through the city and during one extended stay while we worked out the details of shipping our truck from Panama to Colombia.